ctb/titus-blog/src/2016-docker-at-bids.rst

 :slug: 2016-docker-at-bids
 :category: teaching

-I just finished the second day of a workshop on `Docker
+We just finished the second day of a workshop on `Docker
 <http://www.docker.com/>`__ at the `Berkeley Institute for Data
 Science <http:/bids.berkeley.edu/>`__.
-I was invited to give the workshop after some Berkeley folk couldn't make our Davis workshop in November, and so I trundled on down for two days to give it a try.
+I was invited to organize the workshop after some Berkeley folk couldn't make our Davis workshop in November, and so I trundled on down for two days to give it a try.
 About 15 people showed up, from all walks of research and engineering.
 (`The materials are freely available under a CC0 license.
 <https://github.com/ngs-docs/2016-bids-docker/blob/master/README.md>`__)
+I did the intro stuff, and Luiz Irber and Carl Boettiger both taught sections on their more advanced uses of Docker.

 tl;dr?
 I think the workshop went well, in the sense that the attendees all got some hands-on experience with Docker and engaged its